health benefits of taking multivitamins

 The impact of taking a vitamin everyday will likely be subtle—especially if you already maintain a healthy lifestyle.
 But if your diet is lacking in certain nutrients, like iron, calcium and vitamin D, you may notice some improvements in deficiency symptoms once you start supplementing.

-According to Registered Dietitian Natalie Filippone, MS RD LDN, “A common sign of iron deficiency is fatigue.
+According to Registered Dietitian Natalie Filippone, MS, RD, LDN, “A common sign of iron deficiency is fatigue.
 In addition, dizziness, weakness and headache may be experienced in the case of iron deficiency.
 Individuals who don’t consume enough calcium may experience weakened bones that easily fracture if sustaining a fall or other injury.
 Vitamin D deficiency may cause weakness, fatigue and depression.
 A multivitamin can help to improve these symptoms by making up for areas in which diet is lacking,” says Fillipone.

 multivitamin health benefits